andrew-codechimp/HA-Wasp-In-A-Box/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=andrew-codechimp&repository=HA-Wasp-In-A-Box&category=Integration)

-Or add this repo url as a custom integration within HACS if My Home Assistant does not work for you
+Or search for it within HACS if My Home Assistant does not work for you

 Restart Home Assistant